paiatul5/paiatul5.github.io/_posts/2024-09-20-customer-segmentation.md

 In this project we use k-means clustering to segment up the customer base in order to increase business understanding, and to enhance the relevancy of targeted messaging & customer communications.

+Please refer to the github repository for notebook [GitHub](https://github.com/paiatul5/kmeans_clustering)

 # Table of contents

 - [00.
 Project Overview](#overview-main)